 The historic routes/linkages associated with this area include both the coastal trade and the history of maritime relations along the western seaways.
-As a deepwater area, features are confined to wreck-sites.
-The visual relationship of the off-shore areas with the whole of Cardigan Bay as far as Llŷn (on a clear day) emphasises the coastal culture of west Wales.
+The visual relationship of the offshore areas with the whole of Cardigan Bay as far as Llŷn (on a clear day) emphasises the coastal culture of west Wales.